DC Breeze

+Ultimate frisbee team based in Washington, D.C.

 The DC Breeze are a professional ultimate team based in Washington, D.C.
 The Breeze compete in the Ultimate Frisbee Association (UFA) as a member of the East Division.
 The team first played in the 2013 season.
 The Breeze play at Carlini Field (Catholic University).

 History

-2013

-In the Breeze's inaugural season the team played its home games at Anacostia High School in East DC.
-They went 4–12 in the regular season and did not qualify for the playoffs.
-The Breeze finished fifth in the East Division.

-2014

-The Breeze moved to the University of Maryland Field Hockey and Lacrosse Complex for their second season after playing their 2014 home opener at George Mason High School in Falls Church, Virginia.
-The opener was the professional debut for highly touted University of Pittsburgh graduates Alex Thorne and Tyler DeGirolamo, and was a nail biter to the end as the Breeze fell one goal short of heavily favored AUDL defending champions Toronto Rush, 20–19.
-To date this is still the only Breeze game played in Virginia.
-The team went 10–4 in the regular season, finishing in third place in the East Division and making its first playoff appearance, where the team lost to the Rush again.
-2014 also marks the first season that Alex "Dutchy" Ghesquiere served as head coach.

-2015
+Early Years (2013-2016)

+The DC Breeze were founded in 2013, posting a 4-12 record for fifth place in the East division.

+In their second year, the DC Breeze found more success, with coach Alex "Dutchy" Ghesquiere and University of Pittsburgh rookies Alex Thorne and Tyler DeGirolamo leading the team to a 10-4 record and coming within one goal of defeating defending league champions Toronto Rush.

-The Breeze moved to Gallaudet University in 2015, and were again coached by Alex Ghesquiere.
-League expansion to Pittsburgh and Raleigh took regional talent away from the Breeze, and the team went 7–7 in the regular season, failing to qualify for the playoffs.
+In 2015, League expansion to Pittsburgh and Raleigh took regional talent away from the Breeze, and the team went 7–7 in the regular season, failing to qualify for the playoffs as they had the year before.

-2016

-The Breeze again played home games at Gallaudet University, and were again coached by Alex Ghesquiere.
-They got back to winning ways, going 10–4 in the regular season for a second-place finish and earning a home playoff game for the first time.
-The team won its home playoff game vs the New York Empire for its first ever postseason victory, but then lost the East Division final to the Toronto Rush.
+In 2016, the Breeze went 10–4 in the regular season for a second-place finish and earned their first home playoff game.
+The Breeze won their first playoff victory in that game, defeating the New York Empire, but lost the East Division final to the Toronto Rush.

-2017
+Darryl Stanley Era (2017-2023)

-The Breeze made a coaching change in 2017, hiring Darryl Stanley as head coach while Ghesquiere moved into an oversight role as Technical Director after leading the team from the sideline the previous three years.
+In 2017, the Breeze hired Darryl Stanley as head coach while Ghesquiere moved into an oversight role as Technical Director.
 The team again went 10–4 and finished in second place, and once again won a home playoff game, this time against the Montréal Royal.
-And for the second consecutive season, the Breeze lost to Toronto in the Division Final.
+For the second consecutive season, the Breeze lost to Toronto in the Division Final.